KatherLab/LLMAIx/README.md

 ```

 ## Run with Docker

+> [!IMPORTANT]
+> The docker images currently only support NVIDIA GPUs with compute level 8.6 or higher (Ampere generation).
+You can manually build the docker image for other architectures or use the manual setup.
+Llama.cpp which is used as a backend for LLM-AIx supports a huge variety of hardware (including NVIDIA, AMD, Apple, Intel GPUs and also CPUs).

 1. Download the desired models (must be compatible with llama-cpp, in gguf format, e.g. from HuggingFace) into a new models directory!
 2. Download/Clone this repository: `git clone https://github.com/KatherLab/LLMAIx.git`